xabbu42/Master/arbeit.md

 Given this expansion, the question goes back to the other direction.
 That is, are prehistoric cycles also necessary for the expanded definition of self-referentiality?
 Unfortunately this question is not easy to answer, as already transferring the definitions of inputs to the original Hilbert style calculus poses problems.
-So it remains open.
+A more detailed discussion of Skolem style functions and their role in LP realizations will hopefully help to clear this up, but as of now the question remains open.

 Yu later expanded his result to modal logics T and K4 and their justification counterparts in @yu2014.
 Another open question is